ayethan/ayethan/README.md

   - Pronouns: He/Him
   - Fun Facts:
   - Avid rock climber and coffee enthusiast
-  - Maintain a tech blog with 10k monthly readers
   - Former competitive programmer
   - Believe in: "Always leave code better than you found it"
   -